More than 100 of New Zealand's largest companies are active members of BusinessNZ's Major Companies Group.

 Briefings with Treasury, MBIE and other agencies based on member demand.
 We do this at least twice a year with the key agencies.

-Invitation for the CEO to attend a CEO dinner with the Prime Minister and his caucus in Auckland or Wellington.
+Invitation for the CEO to attend a CEO dinner with the Prime Minister and her caucus in Auckland or Wellington.
 BusinessNZ will host a pre-dinner drinks function before the dinner.

 Pre Election Conference invitation to attend the day long conference in Wellington where all political party leaders pitch their policies to business.